How To Be A Gentleman In Different Situations

 Another dressing etiquette for the gentleman is not to try to appear too conspicuous.

-If you are wealthy and you love fine things, let the luxury of your appearance show the fine quality of each accessory, but not too much jewelry and other too obvious accessories that are seen on the account of their money value.
+If you are wealthy and you love fine things, let the luxury of your appearance show the fine quality of each accessory, but not too much jewelry and other too obvious accessories that are seen on account of their monetary value.

 The gentleman’s wardrobe follows simplicity.